ray-project/ray/doc/source/serve/deployment-graph/model_composition.md

 2. `serve run module:node`: This CLI command starts a Ray cluster and runs the node at the import path `module:node`.
 It then blocks, allowing you to open a separate terminal window and issue requests to the running deployment.
 You can stop the `serve run` command with `ctrl-c`.

 When you run a node, you are deploying the node's deployment and its bound arguments.
-Ray Serve creates a deployment in Ray and instantiate your deployment's class using the arguments.
+Ray Serve creates a deployment in Ray and instantiates your deployment's class using the arguments.
 By default, you can send requests to your deployment at `http://localhost:8000`.
 These requests are converted to Starlette `request` objects and passed to your class's `__call__` method.

 :::{note}
 Additionally, when you run a node, the deployment's configurations (which you can set in the `@serve.deployment` decorator, through an `options` call, or a [Serve config file](serve-in-production-config-file)) still apply to the deployment.
 You can use this to independently scale and configure your graph's deployments by, for instance, setting different `num_replicas`, `num_cpus`, or `num_gpus` values for different deployments.
 :::

-You can copy the `echo.py` script above and run it with `serve run`.
-Make sure to run the command from a directory containing `echo.py`, so it can locate the script:
+You can try this example out using the `serve run` CLI:

 ```console
 $ serve run echo:foo_node